DC-LA: Difference-of-Convex Langevin Algorithm: Introduction

 In this work, we introduce and study a {practical} sampler named Difference-of-convex Langevin algorithm (DC-LA) that aims to sample from $\pi \propto e^{-V}$ where $V$ is given in \eqref{eq:V}.
 DC-LA is essentially a forward-backward sampler whose forward-backward splitting is based on the principle of DC programming and DC algorithm \citep{tao1997convex}.
 We also incorporate Moreau smoothing techniques tailored to DC regularizers \citep{sun2023algorithms,hu2024single} to facilitate the analysis (detailed in Section \ref{sec:mainsecdcla}).
 Let $\lambda>0$ be a smoothing parameter, since $r_1$ and $r_2$ are convex, their Moreau envelopes, denoted $r_1^{\lambda}, r_2^{\lambda}$, are well-defined and smooth (see Subsection \ref{subsec:moreau}).
 DC-LA reads as

 where $\gamma>0$ is the step size and $\{Z_k\}_k$ follows i.i.d. normal distribution.
 As detailed in Section \ref{sec:mainsecdcla}, DC-LA can be decomposed into \emph{elementary operators}: gradient of $f$ and proximal operators of $r_1$ and $r_2$.
-Our main theoretical results are as follows: if $V$ is distant dissipative (aka. strongly convex at infinity), $r_1$ is Lipschitz continuous, and $r_2$ is \emph{either} \begin{itemize} \item[(a)] Lipschitz continuous, \item[(b)] differentiable whose gradient is $\kappa$-H\"{o}lder continuous for $0<\kappa < 1$ (class $C^{1,\kappa}$), \item[(c)] smooth (class $C^{1,1}$) -- in this case, we directly use $\nabla r_2$ in \eqref{eq:00}, \end{itemize} then for any $q \in \mathbb{N}^*$, the $q$-Wasserstein distance between $p_{X_{k+1}}$ (law of $X_{k+1}$) and $\pi$ is upper bounded by $O(\rho^{k\gamma}) + O(\gamma^{\frac{1}{2q}}) + O(\lambda^{\frac{1}{q}})$ where $\rho \in (0,1)$.
+Our main theoretical results are as follows: if $V$ is distant dissipative (a.k.a. strongly convex at infinity), $r_1$ is Lipschitz continuous, and $r_2$ is \emph{either} \begin{itemize} \item[(a)] Lipschitz continuous; \item[(b)] differentiable whose gradient is $\kappa$-H\"{o}lder continuous for $0<\kappa < 1$ (class $C^{1,\kappa}$); \item[(c)] smooth (class $C^{1,1}$) -- in this case, we directly use $\nabla r_2$ in \eqref{eq:00}; \end{itemize} then for any $q \in \mathbb{N}^*$, the $q$-Wasserstein distance between $p_{X_{k+1}}$ (law of $X_{k+1}$) and $\pi$ is upper bounded by $O(\rho^{k\gamma}) + O(\gamma^{\frac{1}{2q}}) + O(\lambda^{\frac{1}{q}})$ where $\rho \in (0,1)$.
 Here, the hidden constants in the first and second Big O’s and $\rho$ may depend on $\lambda$, and all constants depend on $q$.
 In the above result, the assumptions on $r_2$ form a continuum of regularity of $r_2$: case~(b) interpolates between the nonsmooth and smooth regimes as $\kappa$ increases from $0$ to $1$, with case~(a) corresponding to $\kappa = 0$ and case~(c) corresponding to $\kappa = 1$.
+We also note that case~(c) recovers the weakly convex setting, whereas cases~(a) and~(b) allow DC regularizers that need not be weakly convex.
+Table \ref{tab:dc-regularizers} shows the regularity conditions of some DC regularizers.
 Our theoretical results leverage recent advances in forward–backward sampling algorithms \citep{renaud2025stability}, which we tailor and revise for the DC setting.
 See the first paragraph in the \textbf{Related Work} section for a detailed discussion.
 To our knowledge, DC-LA handles non-weakly convex DC regularizers (e.g., $\ell_1-\ell_2$ and DICNNs), for which no prior \emph{Langevin-type} convergence guarantees existed.